haidook/python-learning/README.md

 # python-learning
-<em>Last update: 14.07.2020</em>
+_Last update: 16.07.2020_

 My journey on [hyperskill.org](https://hyperskill.org/).

-Topics completed 86/228 (38%).
+Topics completed 90/228 (39%).

-You have been active for 26 days and completed:
+You have been active for 28 days and completed:
-- 8 projects
+- 9 projects
-- 830 problems
+- 871 problems
-- 86 topics
+- 90 topics
-- 23 problems of the day
+- 25 problems of the day

 # Projects completed